Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 Export Product

-Export Taxonomy nodes to Neo4jโ€‹
+Export Taxonomy nodes to Neo4j

-We don't have explicit collector for Taxonomy nodes.
+We don’t have an explicit collector for Taxonomy nodes.
 They are part of the product_taxonomy and product_complementary_taxonomy collectors and fields are collected during the taxonomy extraction.

 To export them as Neo4j nodes, we need to first declare Taxonomy nodes.